ACU Gender Grants help member universities meet the costs of organising projects promoting gender equity and equality in their institutions.

 General Sir John Kotelawala Defence University (KDU), Sri Lanka, will focus on assessing and increasing the level of awareness of gender issues among the KDU community.
 The project aims to ensure zero per cent gender discrimination at KDU, create an effective institutional policy and promote equal rights, responsibilities and opportunities for both men and women at all levels at the university, thus supporting SDG 5: ‘Achieve gender equality and empower all women and girls.’

 The University of Nigeria, will establish a student-based organisation - Campus-Campaign Against Sexual Harassment (C-CASH) – to reduce sexual harassment at the university.
 The intention is to create an environment where students feel strengthened to speak up against sexual harassment.
-The proposed activities will include seminars, anti-harassment workshops as well as radio, stage and documentary drama created by C-CASH members to bystanders and students to take positive action, amplify youth voices and empower survivors to speak up.
+The proposed activities will include seminars, anti-harassment workshops as well as radio, stage and documentary drama created by C-CASH members to inspire bystanders and students to take positive action, amplify youth voices and empower survivors to speak up.
 The creative outputs will be shared with the university community using a variety of approaches such as websites and social media platforms.

 Balochistan University of Information Technology, Engineering and Management Sciences (BUITEMS), Pakistan, will launch a training workshop series to raise awareness of sexual harassment, encourage the reporting of incidents and support women in handling harassment issues.
 The intention is to promote a systematic culture at the University that protects workers and students from sexual harassment.
 Self-defence training against assault will also be facilitated.